jalcazo/mods/skyrim_se_ae/skyrim.md

-# Skyrim AE modlist by Jaume Alcazo (WIP)
+# Skyrim Helgrind modlist by Jaume Alcazo (WIP)

-My modlist compilation for Skyrim AE, thanks to all the authors!
+My modlist compilation for Skyrim SE-AE, thanks to all the authors!
 I plan on doing a [collection](https://next.nexusmods.com/) on [Nexusmods](https://www.nexusmods.com/skyrimspecialedition) with this modlist.
 Feel free to use the "Adult (NSFW)" section or not, please.
 Contact me at jaume.alcazo@gmail.com

 <img src="img/cover.jpg">